-Laboratory (LB) - This grade is assigned by the Office of Records and Registration at the conclusion of a semester to a student who is enrolled in a non-credit developmental recitation section of a course.
+Laboratory (LB) - This grade is assigned by Records and Registration at the conclusion of a semester to a student who is enrolled in a non-credit developmental recitation section of a course.
 This grade and such a course does not appear on the student's transcript.

-Withdrawal (W) - This grade is recorded by the Office of Records and Registration when the student has withdrawn from the course according to the policy set forth by the University for withdrawing from a course.
+Withdrawal (W) - This grade is recorded by Records and Registration when the student has withdrawn from the course according to the policy set forth by the University for withdrawing from a course.

 Administrative Withdrawal (WA) - The "WA" grade can be assigned only by the Provost or other designated official.
 It is used under extenuating circumstances and when the normal withdrawal process is not available to the student.
-A request for administrative withdrawal with accompanying documentation will be submitted to the Office of Records and Registration.
+A request for administrative withdrawal with accompanying documentation will be submitted to Records and Registration.
 The "WA" grade can be submitted at any time during the semester.

-Withdrawal Fail (WF) - This grade is recorded by the Office of Records and Registration when the student has withdrawn from the course after the period a student can withdraw with a "W" grade.
+Withdrawal Fail (WF) - This grade is recorded by Records and Registration when the student has withdrawn from the course after the period a student can withdraw with a "W" grade.